 Protecting our employees through robust health and safety policies and practices is essential to our operations.
-Clean, healthy and safe working environments which prevent work-related injury and illness lead to strong safety records which is good for our employees and good for our business.
+A clean, healthy and safe work environment leads to strong safety records which is good for our employees and good for our business.

 Being responsive, committed and dedicated coupled with creating customer value through innovative technologies, superior quality and outstanding service is the driving force behind our customer experience.

-Innovation is about finding creative solutions that make a difference and guide us to always stay one step ahead.
+Innovation is about finding creative solutions that make a difference and inspire us to always stay one step ahead.

 We support an entrepreneurial work environment that allows employees to maximize their contributions and achieve their professional goals.
 We respect and value collaboration and teamwork to realize opportunities that drive performance towards company objectives.

 Our business strategy is driven by a clear set of goals and action plans which are both vigorously and consciously acted upon.
 Responsibility, cost control and continuous improvements are at the center of our operating philosophy.

 Our environmental policy is based on the sustainable use of natural resources and has been implemented with the health and well-being of our employees, customers and community in mind.
 Our environmental auditing program, product certifications and world class leadership in the development of green products are hallmarks of our stewardship program.

 Innovation and modern European production technology were brought to North America when Uniboard opened the first fully integrated particleboard and TFL manufacturing facility in 1982.
 Located in Sayabec, Quebec, the Sayabec mill started with a state-of-the-art particleboard line and two TFL presses.
 Total production capacity at the time was 130 million square feet of particleboard and 60 million square feet of TFL.